'Concerned' Evangelicals Plan To Meet With Trump As Sex Scandals Swirl

 A chance to "reconvene" and "encourage enthusiasm"

 On issues like abortion, religious freedom and Israel policy, many conservative Christians say Trump has followed through on his campaign promises.
-One source noted that many white evangelicals voted for Trump in 2016 with the knowledge that "with Trump it was going to be a gamble," but with no hope that Democrat Hillary Clinton would deliver on any of their top-priority issues.
+One source noted that many white evangelicals voted for Trump in 2016 with the knowledge that "with Trump, it was going to be a gamble" but with no hope that Democrat Hillary Clinton would deliver on any of their top-priority issues.

-Many Republicans fear 2018 will be a wave election for Democrats, who've been organizing in opposition to President Trump.
+Many Republicans fear 2018 will be a wave election for Democrats, who've been organizing in opposition to Trump.
 Trump has battled low approval ratings, and some polls have suggested support for this president has declined among white evangelicals, a key voting block for Republicans.

-The June meeting will be a chance for evangelical leaders to seek reassurance from Trump, and to talk about how to mobilize conservatives around other issues this fall, a source said.
+The June meeting will be a chance for evangelical leaders to seek reassurance from Trump and to talk about how to mobilize conservatives around other issues this fall, a source said.

 "Let's reconvene," the source said, "and let's see what we can do to encourage enthusiasm — beyond Trump, so to speak."

-Such a meeting with the president would mirror a similar event two years ago, when hundreds of mostly white evangelical Protestants gathered at a New York hotel to meet with then-candidate Trump.
+Such a meeting with the president would mirror a similar event held two years ago, when hundreds of mostly white evangelical Protestants gathered at a New York hotel to meet with then-candidate Trump.

-The purpose of that gathering was largely to reassure evangelicals concerned about the presumptive Republican nominee's reputation for vulgarity and multiple marriages.
-It was a few months before the revelation of the Access Hollywood tape in which Trump could be heard bragging about groping women's genitals without consent.
+The purpose of that gathering was largely to reassure evangelicals concerned about the presumptive Republican nominee's reputation for vulgarity and his multiple marriages.
+It was a few months before the revelation of the Access Hollywood tape in which Trump could be heard bragging about groping women's genitals without their consent.

 It was a "pivotal moment" in Trump's 2016 campaign, said Ken Blackwell, a conservative activist who advised the Trump transition team.
 Many evangelical leaders had backed other candidates in the Republican primary, including Texas Sen. Ted Cruz and Florida Sen. Marco Rubio.